 #4 Information asymmetry needs IPO exit strategy

-Many investors’ primary grouse with IPOs is information asymmetry – a phenomenon that rests on the fact that company insiders have more knowledge about the operations while the investors’ perspective is essentially that of an outsider’s.
+Many investors’ primary grouse with IPOs is information asymmetry – a phenomenon that rests on the fact that company insiders have more knowledge about the operations while IPO investors are essentially outsiders.
 It creates an asymmetry in information among the two parties which makes IPO pricing almost always in favor of the seller.

 Every IPO-bound company is required to file draft red herring prospectus (DRHP) disclosing vital details and performance on key operating metrics.
 These numbers are vetted by the company management as well as their auditors.